Latest News from the Race

 Men's Tour Down Under information

-The Australian six-stage event, centred in Adelaide, winds its way across South Australian roads in the height of the southern hemisphere summer, delivering a usually sweltering opener to a new WorldTour season.
+The Australian six-stage event, centred in Adelaide, with stages held across South Australia in the height of the southern hemisphere summer, usually delivers a sweltering opener to the new WorldTour season.

-The race, which was first held in 1999 and has been part of the WorldTour since 2008, starts in Prospect on January 21 and concludes in Adelaide on January 26 in 2025.
+The race, which has been part of the WorldTour since 2008, starts in Adelaide with a 3.6km prologue time trial on January 20 and concludes in Sterling on January 25.

 Since its inception in 1999, the race was cancelled for two editions due to COVID-19 in 2021 and 2020.
-The most recent overall champion was Stephen Williams in 2024.
+The most recent overall winner was Jhonatan Narváez (UAE Team Emirates-XRG) in 2025.

 Get unlimited access to all of our coverage of the Tour Down Under and Women’s Tour Down Under, including reporting from Australia, breaking news and analysis.
 Find out more.